 As you scroll down the page, you’ll notice there are quite a few steps to follow.
 If you’re a regular S4H visitor, you know we always strive to make sure our instructions are as detailed and complete as possible.
 Breaking a project into a number of small sections helps make things bite-size and easier to understand, but it also means there are more steps to work your way through.
 What we often suggest is to read through everything once or twice to “make it in your head” before you dive in with fabric, scissors, and sewing machine.
 And, take advantage of the links within the instructions that take you to full technique tutorials.
 These are especially helpful if you’re brand new to a process, like making an adjustable strap or creating custom bias binding.

 If you have just two flat layers of standard quilting cotton to sew, just about anything will get you through.
-But when you’re working with thicker layers in multiple substrates to construct a three-dimensional project, you need strong needle penetration, precise stitching, and a fabric feeding system that is engineered to handle whatever comes across that needle plate.
+But when you’re working with thicker layers in multiple substrates to construct a three-dimensional project, you need strong needle penetration, precise stitching, and a fabric feeding system engineered to handle whatever comes across that needle plate.
 The Continental M7 features the Janome AcuFeed™ Flex built-in fabric feeding system.
 We used it throughout this project.

 Which are your favorite accents on this duffle?
 We love the decorative stitching added to plain polyester belting for the handles and adjustable strap.
 It’s a pop of color and texture that turns something rather ordinary into a unique feature.
 The Continental M7 has 400 built-in stitches, including 52 hand stitch styles!
 Choosing just one was a challenge, but it creates the finishing touch that says, “My bag is a custom design.”